 Meet with Y staff to review and sign an agreement outlining expectations and deadlines

-Coordinate and complete the proposed experience as outlined and approved by September 30th.
-Any changes to the proposed experience must be pre-approved.
+Coordinate and complete the proposed experience as outlined and approved by September 12th.
+Please note: Any changes to the proposed experience must be pre-approved.

-Submit a report sharing details on what was done, learned / gained from the experience, along with pictures, that can be shared with donors, and used for reports and promotional materials.
-Reports can be made in in a mutually agreed upon format (for example, but not limited to - a written document, video presentation, blog post, interview, article for the Tech or the Caltech Y Newsletter, etc.)
+Submit a report sharing details on what was done, learned/gained from the experience, along with pictures, that can be shared with donors, and used for reports and promotional materials.
+Reports can be made in a mutually agreed upon format (for example, but not limited to - a written document, video presentation, blog post, interview, article for the Tech or the Caltech Y Newsletter, etc.)

 Recipients may-also-be asked to give an optional presentation summarizing the experience to members of the Y Staff, Board of Directors, and/or donors, as well as interested students as available.

 The Caltech Y is here to help!
 Applicants with questions about the award or application process are encouraged seek input from Greg or Athena via phone 626-395-6163, email email@example.com, or in-person at the Caltech Y.